Principles: Involuntary Mental Health Treatment

 - Treatment that relies on the recovery model, including but not limited to those involving self-direction, individualized and person-centered treatment, empowerment, holistic measures, non-linear and strength-based treatment, peer support, respect, responsibility, and hope.

 - Prompt access to community placement including conditional release programs for all patients who the Department of State Hospitals (DSH) deems appropriate for such placement with reasonable supervision.

-- Disability Rights California does not oppose the appropriate and reasonable use of monitoring systems designed to address safety concerns regarding community placement of individuals committed under Welfare & Institutions Code Section 6600, such as surveillance, polygraph examinations, global positioning devices, increased supervision through random visits, and sexual offender registration.
-However we oppose efforts to restrict further community placement of patients who the Department of State Hospitals (DSH) deems ready for community placement under appropriate supervision.
+DRC does not oppose the appropriate and reasonable use of monitoring systems designed to address safety concerns regarding community placement of individuals committed under Welfare & Institutions Code (WIC) Section 6600.
+However, we oppose efforts to restrict further community placement of patients who DSH or qualified mental health professional deems ready for community placement under appropriate supervision.

-- Lanterman-Petris-Short Act (LPS) individuals include those on short-term psychiatric holds (WIC §§5150, 5250) and temporary and permanent conservatorships under WIC §5300 et seq.
+- Lanterman-Petris-Short Act (LPS) individuals include those on short-term psychiatric holds (WIC §§ 5150, 5250) and temporary and permanent conservatorships (WIC §§ 5300 et seq.).
 DRC advocates for the legal rights of all individuals committed under these sections, including individuals living in IMDs.

 - The rights of individuals under LPS conservatorship or commitment to an individualized assessment regarding any limitations or deprivations imposed by the conservatorship or commitment.

 - Increasing individuals’ ability under LPS conservatorship or commitment to receive voluntary services in the least restrictive setting appropriate to meet their needs and consistent with their choice.